 Getting the nutrients that your body needs while following a plant-based diet is possible—it just takes a bit more planning.

-Before you make the switch to a plant-based diet, consult with a registered dietitian, who can help you figure out how to meet your body’s requirements for several important nutrients, including the following:
+Before you make the switch to a plant-based diet, consult with a registered dietitian, who can help you figure out how to meet your body’s requirements for several important nutrients, including:

-- Protein: Every food group except for fruit contains some protein, so it’s possible for vegans and vegetarians to get the protein their body needs.
-Vegans can eat grains, beans, soy-based foods (tofu, veggie burgers), nuts, seeds, bread, nut butters, lentils and oatmeal.
-Vegetarians can eat eggs, Greek yogurt and cheese to meet their protein needs.
+- Protein: Every food group except for fruit contains some protein, so it’s possible for vegans and vegetarians to get the protein your body needs.
+Vegans can eat grains, beans, soy-based foods (tofu, veggie burgers), nuts, seeds, bread, nut butters, lentils, and oatmeal.
+Vegetarians can eat eggs, Greek yogurt, and cheese to meet your protein needs.

 If you’re following a plant-based diet for longer than a few months, ask your primary care provider to order blood tests to ensure your body is getting the nutrients it needs.
-If your blood tests show that you are deficient in any nutrients, a registered dietitian can help you increase your intake of nutrient-rich foods.
-Although it’s best to get your nutrients from food whenever possible, your doctor also may recommend that you take a dietary supplement.
+If your blood tests show that you are deficient in any nutrients, your health care provider or registered dietitian can help you increase your intake of nutrient-rich foods.
+Although it’s best to get your nutrients from food whenever possible, your provider also may recommend that you take a dietary supplement.